-When compared to other Lake Atitlan hikes, such as Volcan San Pedro, the Lower Mayan Trail is a relatively safe option.
-Although, in saying that, robberies have been reported along the trail from San Marcos to Santa Cruz.
+Unfortunately, similar to Volcan San Pedro, robberies have been reported along the trail from San Marcos to Santa Cruz.
 According to tourists and locals, robberies tend to happen more often on the weekends, during dusk and dawn, and to those hiking solo or in a small group.

 So, if you choose to hike the Lower Mayan Trail independently, it’s best to do it during the day, during the week and with a group of people.
 But, if you want even more security and peace of mind, it’s best to hike the Lower Mayan Trail with a guide.

 SAFETY UPDATE: one of our readers reported a robbery when doing this walk independently.
 For safety, we highly recommend doing this walk with a guide.